 Ethereum Merge Benefits

-Although there are a number of widely used exchange services, like Binance.US and Coinbase amongst others, now enable customers who hold less than 32 Ethereum to enjoy these benefits by facilitating staking in a relatively simple and automated process.
-Right now, staking Ethereum on Binance.US pays a 6% APY, and staking on Coinbase pays a 4% APY.
+However, the requirement to commit a minimum of 32 Ethereum to run their own validating nodes may be cost-prohibitive for many investors.
+To overcome this, widely used exchange services like Binance.US and Coinbase now enable customers with less than 32 Ethereum to enjoy staking benefits through a relatively simple and automated process.
+Currently, staking Ethereum on Binance.US offers a 6% APY, while staking on Coinbase provides a 4% APY.

 Layer 2 Scaling Solutions

 The Merge opens the door for Layer 2 scaling solutions such as sharding.
 While The Merge itself does not directly solve Ethereum’s issues of increased throughput and reduced gas fees, it sets the stage for future improvements in this area.
 Sharding, an upcoming process, will help split or distribute data horizontally to spread the network’s load, resulting in increased throughput when verifying a pool of transactions on the blockchain.

 Additionally, Sharding will lower the barriers for validators, reducing data storage requirements by assigning them to store only a fraction of the blockchain’s data.
 This means that in the future, it may be possible to run the Ethereum network from a laptop or phone.
 Ethereum.org has plans to unveil Sharding sometime in 2023, depending on post-Merge progress.
 Once implemented, Sharding will bring Ethereum closer to its ultimate goal of becoming a powerful system capable of benefiting all of humanity.